appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Controls the visibility of the **Filters** button, which is located in the table header.
 The button allows users to apply filters to the table data when enabled.

+For information on how to search and filter data in a Table widget based on search text, date range, or a select widget, see [Search and Filter Table Data](/build-apps/how-to-guides/search-and-filter-table-data).

 </dd>